romaricpascal/express-mount-files/README.md

 ## Mounting middlewares

-express-fluffy-train also lets you  set up middlewares of specific routes.
+express-mount-files also lets you  set up middlewares of specific routes.
 It'll look for `routes.js` files exporting an `Array` of functions to be registered as middlewares.

 The following `routes/middlewares/routes.js` will register two functions to be used as middlewares for requests hitting `routes/middlewares`.